Seiya Suzuki Preview, Player Props: Cubs vs. Diamondbacks

 Diamondbacks Pitching Rankings

-- The Diamondbacks have the 22nd-ranked team ERA across all MLB pitching staffs (4.64).
+- The Diamondbacks' 4.62 team ERA ranks 22nd among all league pitching staffs.

-- Diamondbacks pitchers combine to rank 19th in baseball in home runs given up (172 total, 1.2 per game).
+- Diamondbacks pitchers combine to rank 18th in baseball in home runs surrendered (172 total, 1.2 per game).

 © 2023 Data Skrive.
 All rights reserved.